seppenen/Pipeline_IAC/README.md

 ## Environment installation

+Requirement:

+DevOps PAT.
+Service principal with Owner role in subscription scope.
+DevOps organization admin or permissions to install extensions.

 Provide the personal access token (PAT) for the Azure DevOps organization, service principal and client secret.
 You can create a PAT token by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).